-The Narikala Fortress is an ancient fortress overlooking Tbilisi, the capital of Georgia, and the Kura River (Mtkvari).
+The Narikala Fortress is an iconic landmark and must-visit destination in Tbilisi, Georgia.
+Located on a hill overlooking the city, this ancient fortress has stood for centuries, serving as a symbol of Georgia’s rich history and culture.
 The fortress consists of two walled sections on a steep hill between the Sulphur baths and the botanical gardens of Tbilisi.

 Built in the 4th century, the Narikala Fortress has played an important role in the city’s history, serving as a military stronghold and a symbol of the city’s resilience in the face of adversity.
 Today, it is a popular destination for tourists and locals alike, offering stunning views of the city and a glimpse into Georgia’s rich past.

 Visitors can reach the Narikala Fortress by either hiking up the hill or taking a cable car from the Rike Park district.
 Once there, they can explore the fortress’s ancient walls and towers, and take in the breathtaking views of the city below.

 One of the most striking features of the Narikala Fortress is the 20-meter-tall statue of Kartlis Deda, or “Mother of Georgia,” which stands atop the hill and overlooks the city.
 The statue, which was erected in 1958, serves as a symbol of the Georgian people’s strength and resilience.

 In addition to its historical and cultural significance, the Narikala Fortress is also a popular destination for outdoor enthusiasts.